 Sociedad de mera tenencia de bienes; a property investment company whose resident shareholders are subject to a special tax regime.

-Also a company acquiring property in Spain can be registered in the UK or offshore; but it is important to establish the different tax consequences in Spain and the UK for the company and its shareholders.
+Also a company acquiring property in Spain can be registered in the UK or offshore; but it is important to establish the different tax consequences in Spain, the UK, or other nation, in regards the fiscal liability or consequence for the company and its shareholders.
 Offshore companies owning a property in Spain but registered in a country with no Double Tax Treaty with Spain, will be charged a 3% annual tax on a deemed income based on the rateable value.
 In such cases you should always obtain prudent independent financial advice and planning from an expert who is aware of the tax implications for you and your shareholders.

 NOTE: the framework of the Trust as a legal concept is not recognised within Spanish legislation, and consequently they are unable to own property in Spain unless the acquisition is made by a corporate (company) structure that is owned by the Trust.
 Again before thinking to buy property on behalf of a Trust it is wise to discuss the details with independent advisors in both Spain and your host country.